 Any animal or article which, in the opinion of the train company staff, is causing or is likely to cause inconvenience to passengers due to its size or behaviour.
 On train staff are authorised to have items such as these removed from the train.

 If you are concerned, check with National Rail or the station where you plan to start your journey.
 Also be aware, that you may have stairs and not all stations are passenger friendly!
-If you are travelling with bulky items, then it would be good to avoid rush hour on busy commuter lines!! over 6 years ago
+If you are travelling with bulky items, then it would be good to avoid rush hour on busy commuter lines!! about 9 years ago